botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 ### skills

 When you create new skills, they need a way to generate the custom flow that will be used by the dialog engine.
-Skills defined here will be displayed in the flow editor in the drop down menu.
+Skills defined here will be displayed in the flow editor in the dropdown menu.

+**Example:**

 ```js
 const skillsToRegister: sdk.Skill[] = [